tijldeneut/dpapilab-ng/README.md

 **blobdec.py**: this utility tries to decrypt a *system* or *user* DPAPI BLOB file provided, using DPAPI system key stored in LSA secrets or user password/hash.

-**blobdec-with-masterkey.py**: this utility tries to decrypt a DPAPI BLOB when a already unlocked MasterKey (hex format) and optionally entropy.
+**blobdec-with-masterkey.py**: this utility tries to decrypt a DPAPI BLOB given an already unlocked MasterKey (hex format) and optionally entropy.

 **mkinfo.py**: this small utility simply tries to parse a MasterKey file or a